syncfusion/ej2-react-docs/src/charts/accumulation-chart/getting-started.md

 In EJ2, accumulation chart is implemented as a separate control to avoid the axis related logics.
 The dependencies for accumulation chart is same as chart control.

+To get start quickly with React Accumulation Charts, you can check on this video:

+`youtube:VHYoL3gVmHA`

 ## Dependencies

 Below is the list of minimum dependencies required to use the accumulation chart component.